ymunemasa/data-tutorials/tutorials/hortonworks/securing-hdfs-hive-and-hbase-with-knox-and-ranger/tutorial.md

 ### [](#hive-grantrevoke-permission-scenarios)Hive grant/revoke permission scenarios

-Ranger can support import of grant/revoke policies set through command line or Hue for Hive.
+Ranger supports the import of grant/revoke policies set through command line for Hive.

 Ranger can store these policies centrally along with policies created in the administration portal and enforce it in Hive using its plugin.

 ![](../../../assets/securing-hdfs-hive-hbase-with-knox-ranger/Screenshot 2015-09-08 11.01.23.png)